ickarakurt/cemkarakurt/src/content/note/nextjs-server-actions-zod-react-hook-form.md

 description: Simple usage of Zod and React Hook Form with NextJS server actions.
 ---

-# NextJS Server Actions with Zod and React Hook Form

 When building forms in [NextJS](https://cemkarakurt.com/tags/nextjs/ "NextJS"), it's essential to handle both client-side and server-side validations.
 By combining Zod with React Hook Form, you can ensure that your forms are validated on the client-side and then processed securely on the server-side.

 ## Version Compatibility